Nurse Aide Program (CNA)

 - Scrubs are available for purchase at Read's uniforms or other uniform outlets throughout the city.

-- White sneakers, tennis shoes, or uniform shoes should be worn with the Ceil Blue Scrubs.
+- Solid-colored sneakers, tennis shoes, or uniform shoes should be worn with the Ceil Blue Scrubs.

 You will be required to wear the Ceil Blue Scrubs during lab/clinical classes.